microsoft/CCF/doc/overview/consensus/1tx-reconfig.rst

             Signed-.->Ordered
         end

-Until the very last phase (``Completed``) is reached, a retiring leader will not actively attempt to change leadership, but elections may still happen as usual.
+Until the very last phase (``Completed``) is reached, a retiring leader will continue to act as leader, although it will not execute new transactions once it observes RCI.

 Note that because the rollback triggered when a node becomes aware of a new term never preserves unsigned transactions, and because RCI is always the first signature after RI, RI and RCI are always both rolled back if RCI itself is rolled back.